33-66/bot-battrl/README.md

 You may also see any lint errors in the console.

 This app does a very simple job wher tou can create your own army by adding a bot and delete the bot or release it its a very good app to try
+- You  can  also easily get to the app through this   live link :    https://luminous-kitsune-23de9e.netlify.app
 #### Technologies used
 In this project i have used technologies  like :
 -  Java script